 Thomas Spence was born in Newcastle in 1750.
-Spence was the leading English revolutionary of his day, with an unbudgeable committment to individual and press freedom and the common ownership of the land.
+Spence was the leading English revolutionary of his day, with an unbudgeable commitment to individual and press freedom and the common ownership of the land.

 His tracts, such as The Rights of Man (Spence was, perhaps, the first to use the phrase) and The Rights of Infants, along with his utopian visions of 'Crusonia' and 'Spensonia', were the most far-reaching radical statements of the period.
 Spence was born in poverty and died the same way, after long periods of imprisonment, in 1814.